Bristol-SiD-Development/scripts/pylcio/README.md

 ### pylciohelperfunctions.py

 A horrendous mess of many unrelated functions and classes.
+I've attempted to decouple all the other scripts from this as far as I can.